harimittapalli/AmExpert-2019/README.md

 - coupon_id	Unique id for a discount coupon
 - customer_id	Unique id for a customer

+### Notes

+I have joined the train table with the other tables based on the respective unique id and have done the aggregating on these tables before joining.
+And i have used the LightBGM model for the classification which gave me the CV Score of around 0.89 and LB Score on the Analytics Vidya Leader Baord is 0.8199

 #### Disclaimer
 ```text
 I don't own copyrights to data provided here.
 All the data are provided just for reference and educational purpose only.